dready92/PHP-on-Couch/README.md

 ## Installation and testing

 Install the library using composer : `composer require php-on-couch/php-on-couch`.
-You can find more detailed informations about installation [here](INSTALL.md)
+You can find more detailed informations about installation [here](INSTALL.md).

-Test instructions to be determined.
+To test the the application, see [this topic](TESTING.md).

 ## Components and documentation